Clinical tools for immigration fear. Grounding tools for the therapist holding it.

 Dialectics of joy and fear as a tool to navigate these turbulent times

-*This is also fundraiser for July 2025: Join me in donating to a legitimate community organization.
-A percentage of the webinar’s proceeds will go toward Orale – Long Beach, an “immigrant-led movement to end the criminalization of immigrants and secure bold protections and opportunities that allow immigrant communities to thrive.” *Donation to Orale will be sent on August 1, 2025 from all July 2025 sales.
-Register before August 2025. *
+Proceeds from August 2025 sales were donated to Orale – Long Beach, an “immigrant-led movement to end the criminalization of immigrants and secure bold protections and opportunities that allow immigrant communities to thrive.” *Donation to Orale was sent on August 1, 2025 from all July 2025 sales.*

 Proceeds from the June 29th webinar went toward the immigrant rights organization CHILRA who is providing legal support and resources to the community.

-Presenter: E. Sofia Mendoza, LCSW First Gen Latina therapist specializing in trauma-informed, culturally responsive care.
-EMDR Certified, Consultant-in-Training.
+E. Sofia Mendoza, LCSW First Gen Latina therapist specializing in trauma-informed, culturally responsive care.
+EMDR Certified and Approved Consultant.
 Sofia is also a RESI (Racial Equity Support Initiative) 2025 EMDRIA Leadership Awardee for her work in helping to alleviate the suffering that comes from racial trauma and stress.
 Additionally, she’s LA County DBT and CBT Certified by the Academy of Cognitive Therapy and CBT Champion versed in adapting EBPs for BIPOC community.
 Sofia is also currently co-authoring a book focused on Healing from Race Based Stress and Trauma.

 Should you, your company or agency want to sponsor spots for therapists who might not be able to afford this webinar please donate here.
 I’ll also be offering scholarships and free slots as well.
 In the last round, I was able to offer 2 free slots to student therapists who were just starting their social work careers.